MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 So however bed size and printable radius are defined, make sure that your mesh grid is defined so that a full circle of 'extra' mesh points lie outside of the printable radius.

-**3-point probe positions** - If you plan to use 3-point probing to 'touch up' the orientation of a saved mesh then you will also need to make sure that the 3-point leveling probe points are all accessible by your probe (or nozzle [[Z][noZ]]).
+**3-point probe positions** - If you plan to use 3-point probing to 'touch up' the orientation of a saved mesh then you will also need to make sure that the 3-point leveling probe points are all accessible by your probe.

 ```cpp
 #define UBL_PROBE_PT_1_X 39       // Probing points for 3-Point leveling of the mesh